The 3D Appeal of Stumpwork

 Summertime: Part 1 – Tree Trunks

-In this Part 1 of the series about making Summertime, I share photos and commentary about how I created the tree trunks, which provide the framework for the whole composition.
-In this post, I reveal what’s inside the trunks and show how I covered them with felt and embroidered embellishment.
-Future posts will discuss other elements of the piece, including the treehouses, plants, raspberries, wee folk, and the Baltimore Oriole.
-So far, I’ve written an overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems & branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore Oriole (head and feet), Part 6 – rose vine, Part 7 – raspberry plants, and Part 8 – stitching flora.
+UPDATED LIST of the complete series: Overview of the piece, Part 1 – Tree Trunks, Part 2 – Tree Houses, Part 3 – leaves, stems and branches, Part 4 – Baltimore Oriole (body), Part 5 – Baltimore Oriole (head and feet), Part 6 – rose vine, Part 7 – raspberry plants, Part 8 – stitching flora, Part 9 – moss, sky and stone wall, and Part 10 – wee folk.

 Summertime is the summer scene in a series of four seasonal landscapes that capture the wonder and magic of the natural world.
 Posters, note cards, prints, bookmarks, and jigsaw puzzles of Summertime and the other scenes in the series (Frosty Morning, Mossy Glen and Harvest Time) are available in my Etsy Shop.